hsandid/EducationalGamePlatform/README.md

 This Education Game Platform is written in C++ and uses the QT framework.
 It offers a registration/login system, and two separate games (Snakes and Ladders & Cabo) with various features.

+All assets (i.e. images, sound bytes...) used in this project are under the Creative Commons license.

 ## Documentation